greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Cases Materials.markdown

 * **Facts**
 	* Several young black men decided to do a reverse "Mississippi Burning"
-	* A young white boy walked by and Walker & the others beat him severely & stole his shoes.
+	* A young white boy walked by and Mitchell & the others beat him severely & stole his shoes.

 * **Procedural History**
 	* Mitchell was convicted of aggravated battery